ausaccessfed/dev-portal/docs/_pages/login.markdown

 - Click on the protocol with which you would like to connect your service, i.e. OpenID Connect, Rapid Connect or SAML.

 ![Connect service](/assets/images/connect-service.png)

+On the next page, you will learn how to register an OpenID Connect service in the Test Federation.

 ---